marshmallowday/autogluon-assistant/src/autogluon/assistant/tools_registry/autogluon.multimodal/tutorials/object_detection/advanced/finetune_coco.md

     train_path,
     tuning_data=val_path,
     hyperparameters={
-        "optimization.learning_rate": 1e-4,  # we use two stage and detection head has 100x lr
+        "optim.lr": 1e-4,  # we use two stage and detection head has 100x lr
-        "env.per_gpu_batch_size": 16,  # decrease it when model is large or GPU memory is small "optimization.max_epochs": 30,  # max number of training epochs, note that we may early stop before this based on validation setting
+        "env.per_gpu_batch_size": 16,  # decrease it when model is large or GPU memory is small "optim.max_epochs": 30,  # max number of training epochs, note that we may early stop before this based on validation setting
-        "optimization.val_check_interval": 1.0,  # Do 1 validation each epoch
+        "optim.val_check_interval": 1.0,  # Do 1 validation each epoch
-        "optimization.check_val_every_n_epoch": 3,  # Do 1 validation each 3 epochs
+        "optim.check_val_every_n_epoch": 3,  # Do 1 validation each 3 epochs
-        "optimization.patience": 3,  # Early stop after 3 consective validations are not the best
+        "optim.patience": 3,  # Early stop after 3 consective validations are not the best
     },
 )
 ```